404Wolf/stainless-technical-breifing-natug/document.typ

 )

 Eventually, another iteration was produced, as a desktop application.
-It was much better at graphing the nanotubes, but the project failed to consistently handle joining different double heleces together, due to how the program was designed.
-Eventually, it became obsolite, as it used python
+It was better at graphing the nanotubes, but failed to consistently handle joining different double heleces together.

 This paper introduces _NATuG 3.0_, a new, final iteration. _NATuG 3.0_ is a
 cross platform desktop application that aims to make the nucleic-acid design